So, diagnosed with ovarian cancer? Right? Now, you are experiencing a colossal headache thinking about what’s next, right after the emotional tumult.

-During the third stage, the tumor is in one or both the ovaries, also the lining of the abdomen or has covered the abdomen’s lymph nodes.
+During the third stage, the tumor is in one or both ovaries and the lining of the abdomen or has covered the abdomen’s lymph nodes.

-The prognosis of this depends upon the stage and later is the cancer type.
+The prognosis depends upon the stage, and the cancer type is later.

 This cancer is subcategorized into:

 This type originates from the layer of the tissues on the outside of the ovaries.

 The development of this tumor is from the hormone-producing cells.

 This type originates from the egg-producing cells.

 As per the recent report released by the Mayo Clinic, 90% of the people diagnosed with ovarian cancer have the epithelial tumor, 7% of ovarian tumors, while the germ cell tumor is a rarity.